Own-Data-Privateer/hoardy-web/README.md

 - downloading everything only once, **not** once with your browser and then the second time with a separate tool like [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) (or with an extension like [SingleFile](https://github.com/gildas-lormeau/SingleFile), which can re-download some invalidated cached data when you ask it to save a page);
 - freeing you from worries of forgetting to archive something because you forgot to press a button somewhere.

-`Hoardy-Web` can archive collected data
+`Hoardy-Web` extension can archive collected data

 - into browser's local storage (the default),
 - into files saved to your local file system (by generating fake-Downloads containing bundles of [`WRR`-formatted](./doc/data-on-disk.md) dumps),
-- to a self-hosted archiving server ([like `hoardy-web-sas`](./simple_server/)), or
+- to a self-hosted archiving server (like the trivial archival-only [`hoardy-web-sas`](./simple_server/) or the more advanced archival+replay [`hoardy-web serve`](./tool/)),
-- any combination of those.
+- any combination of the above.

-In other words, `Hoardy-Web` is your own personal private [Wayback Machine](https://web.archive.org/) which passively archives everything you see and, unlike the original Wayback Machine, also archives `HTTP POST` requests and responses, and most other `HTTP`-level data.

-Also, unless configured otherwise, `Hoardy-Web` will dump and archive collected data immediately, to both prevent data loss and to free the used RAM as soon as possible, keeping your browsing experience snappy even on ancient hardware.
+Also, unless configured otherwise, `Hoardy-Web` extension will dump and archive collected data immediately, to both prevent data loss and to free the used RAM as soon as possible, keeping your browsing experience snappy even on ancient hardware.

+You can then view your archived data

+- with [`hoardy-web serve`](./tool/), which implements conventional offline replay over `HTTP` by using links like <http://127.0.0.1:3210/web/2/https://archiveofourown.org/works/3733123> (that can be viewed using a normal web browser), similar to [Wayback Machine](https://web.archive.org/), [heritrix](https://github.com/internetarchive/heritrix3), and [pywb](https://github.com/webrecorder/pywb);

+- with [`hoardy-web mirror`](./tool/), which implements generation of local offline static website mirrors (that can be opened in a normal web browser, or in e-book reader, or indexed by conventional desktop search tools, etc), similar to what `wget -mpk` does; except, compared to `wget`, it has many more cool options, and, should you decide you want to change some those options later, it will re-generate your mirror without re-downloading anything;

+- by using one of the [ready-made scripts](./tool/script/) which allow you to use other tools for inspecting your archives; e.g., there are scripts there for viewing `HTML` documents via `pandoc` piped into `less` in [your favorite tty emulator](https://st.suckless.org/), listening their contents with a TTS engine via `spd-say`, opening archived files via `xdg-open`, etc;

+- with you own scripts built on top of [`hoardy-web` tool's CLI](./tool/) to, e.g., query a list of domains that ever used CloudFlare when you visited them, or anything else you can imagine.

+`Hoardy-Web` allows you to search your archive files to produce

+- links to replays of archived web page visits matching a given glob URL, a-la Wayback Machine, directly from `hoardy-web serve`, e.g. <http://127.0.0.1:3210/web/*/https://archiveofourown.org/works/[0-9]*>;
+- paths to archive files matching a given query via [`hoardy-web find`](./tool/README.md#find).

+(The latter option can also do full-text search via the `--*grep*` options, but, at the moment, it's rather slow since there is no built-in full-text indexing.
+You can, however, add that by using `hoardy-web` as a filter for [recoll](https://www.lesbonscomptes.com/recoll/index.html).)

+In other words, `Hoardy-Web` is your own personal private [Wayback Machine](https://web.archive.org/) which passively archives everything you see.
+However, unlike the original Wayback Machine, it also

+- archives `HTTP POST` requests and responses, and most other `HTTP`-level data,
+- makes other uses other than the conventional browser-only reading-only workflow pretty easy.

-Compared to [most of its alternatives](#alternatives), `Hoardy-Web` **DOES NOT**:
+In short, compared to [most of its alternatives](#alternatives), `Hoardy-Web` **DOES NOT**:

 - force you to use a Chromium-based browser (you can use `Hoardy-Web` with [Firefox](https://www.mozilla.org/en-US/firefox/all/), [Tor Browser](https://www.torproject.org/download/), [LibreWolf](https://librewolf.net/installation/), [Fenix aka Firefox for Android](https://www.mozilla.org/en-US/firefox/browsers/mobile/android/), [Fennec](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/), [Mull](https://f-droid.org/packages/us.spotco.fennec_dos/), etc, which is not a small thing, since if you tried using any of the close alternatives running under Chromium-based browsers, you might have noticed that the experience there is pretty awful: the browser becomes even slower than usual, large files don't get captured, random stuff fails to be captured at random times because Chromium randomly detaches its debugger from its tabs... none of these problems exist on Firefox-based browsers because Firefox does not fight ad-blocking and hardcore ad-blocking extensions and `Hoardy-Web` use the same browser APIs);